MobsLab/SleepScoringOnline/Technical-issues.md

 ## Noisy signal

+If the noise in the signal is quite strong, you can check multiple things:
+* grounding
+* Faraday cage.
-If the noise in the signal is quite strong, and remains after grounding and checking the Faraday cage.
-It might be interesting to check the external hard disk docks, as we noticed that one of these docks was creating a strong background noise when placed in a close radius from the Intan board.
+* external hard disk docks, as we noticed that one of these docks was creating a strong background noise when placed in a close radius from the Intan board.